 - Patches are curd-like, white, or yellow plaques (coating)

 - The white layer may be present on the lips

-- may be accompanied by the presence of a nappy rash
+- It may be accompanied by the presence of a nappy rash

 Causes of baby thrush

-Generally speaking, babies are more prone to oral thrush infections due to a weaker immune system as compared with adults, for example.
+Generally speaking, babies are more prone to oral thrush infections due to a weaker immune system than adults, for example.
 Other causes of oral thrush in babies:

 - Use of inhaled steroid inhalers (common side effect)